achikin/verma.github.io/_posts/2016-06-15-datascript101-chapter3-fetching-data.md

 ;; => [alice bob kim aaron john mark kris paul]
 {%endhighlight clojure%}

-What if I am expecting on one item to be returned (or can I coerce the output to only return one item?)
+What if I am expecting only one item to be returned (or can I coerce the output to only return one item?)

 {%highlight clojure%}
 (d/q '[:find ?n .
         :where
         [?e :user/id]
-        [?e :user/name ?n]])
+        [?e :user/name ?n]]
+      @conn)
 ;; => alice
 {%endhighlight clojure%}

+Notice that `?e .`, the period of `?e`.
 Here the output was coerced into a "scalar" (single value), doesn't really make much sense here, but sometimes you're expecting to find a single thing and this is a nice way of avoiding an `ffirst`.

 These are some of the variations I've found useful.
-I think there are more (tuples), but I haven't really encountered them yet, so that'll have to wait.
+I think there are more (e.g. tuples), but I haven't really encountered them yet, so that'll have to wait.

+That's all for now.
+Took a while to get this post up.
+Work work work :/.

+/